Complex Regional Pain Syndrome (CRPS)

 “Migraine is significantly associated with CRPS, prompting some authors to call migraine as “CRPS of the brain” whereas other experts coined the term “migrainous corpalgia” (simply translated as migraine causing chest and body pain), to suggest shared pathophysiology of central sensitization between the two conditions while describing migraine’s cephalic (symptoms related to the head) and extracephalic cutaneous allodynic presentations (simply the pain in your skin outside your head region).

 Migraine and CRPS have shared pathogenetic backgrounds (the causes of both problems have common links).
-Neuropeptides such as CGRP (or Calcitonin gene-related peptide is a highly potent vasodilator (responsible for blood flow and circulation).
-Disruption of blood flow to the brain can result in the well know symptoms of dizziness, brain fog or concentration problems, vision problems, and migraines), mast cells, and neurogenic inflammation, and reactive oxygen species (ROS) are involved in both migraine and CRPS.
+Neuropeptides such as CGRP (or Calcitonin gene-related peptide are highly potent vasodilators (responsible for blood flow and circulation).
+Disruption of blood flow to the brain can result in the well know symptoms of dizziness, brain fog or concentration problems, vision problems, migraines), mast cells, neurogenic inflammation, and reactive oxygen species (ROS) are involved in both migraine and CRPS.

 Learning points at a glance: